Pettable Review: How I Got My Legitimate ESA Letter Online

 Is Pettable Legit?

 Yes.
 Pettable is a legitimate provider of genuine documents that meet state and federal ESA letter requirements.
-They ensure that their letters are compliant with all relevant guidelines, including HIPAA.
+Their letters are compliant with all relevant guidelines, including HIPAA.

 Pettable doesn’t offer documents that aren’t legally viable, such as fill-in-the-blank letters or ESA registration certificates.
-To get an emotional support animal letter from Pettable, you must be evaluated by a licensed mental health professional to determine if you qualify for an emotional support animal.
+To get an emotional support animal letter from Pettable, you must be evaluated by a licensed mental health professional to determine if you qualify.

 ESA documentation from Pettable is written on official letterhead and signed by a licensed provider in your state.
 These are signs that an ESA document is genuine.
 Best of all, a Pettable ESA letter meets the requirements for protection under the Fair Housing Act, which requires landlords to make reasonable accommodations for assistance animals.